 For any boater, being able to identify boat components is very important.
 It helps them to control the vessel easier and handle different situations while cruising efficiently.
-However, there are many parts that are frequently mistaken for each other, for instance, rudder and tiller.
+However, there are many parts that are frequently mistaken for each other, for instance, rudder vs tiller.

 Table of Contents

 An Overview of a Rudder and a Tiller

 A tiller is a lever handle located in the stern of a boat used to guide the boat.
 In its most basic form, it is a long piece of metal or wood attached to a shaft, while the rudder is mounted to the opposite end of this shaft and submerged.
 This design is used in smaller vessels, like fishing boats, and is particularly suitable for trolling.

 Large contemporary boats with tillers are becoming less common, although reconstructions of historic wooden ships frequently have them.
 Tillers were extensively utilized in the past thanks to the level of control they provided.

 In bigger crafts, tillers are long pieces of wood, aluminum, or other robust material coupled with a basic mechanism and linked to the boat’s rudder beneath the water.

 In some cases, rudders located on the vessel’s transom can be directly attached to the tiller.
 In terms of operation methods, despite their look, tillers function equally in smaller and larger boats.